BRIAN-KEPHA-TELEGRAM-COMMUNITY/assets/README.md

 # assets
-All the official assets  related to the organization are  held in this repository
+All the official assets  related to the community are  held in this repository

 ## Introducing the Assets Repository